joshgummersall/statsd-alerting-backend/readme.md

 when the rate of counter exceeds some value.
 You could also alert when the difference (or `delta`) of a current metric and its previous value exceeds a certain value.
 See the [integration test](https://github.com/joshgummersall/statsd-alerting-backend/blob/master/test/integration_test.coffee) for more information on how to use these alerts.
-The metrics names should be exact names (no wildcard matching is supported here).
+You can also use wildcards in the metrics name for matching.
+A wildcard will match any events of a specific type (i.e. `timer_data` or `counter_rates`).

 #### Supported Alert Types